Green Abundance By Design

 Watering

-With our mowable meadows we do not recommend watering after the first season.
-The reason for this is that we are utilizing the different growth charateristics of the the wildflowers to thrive during times when the cool season grasses will be dormant.
-In fact the idea of this approach came from a drought that left most lawns brown during the summer.
-With the mowable meadow we embrace the cool season grass summer dormancy and look towards the more drought tolerant wildflowers to provide the verdant greens and flowers during this time.
+With our Mowable Meadows we do not recommend watering after the first season.
+The reason for this is that we utilize the growth characteristics of our chosen wildflower species to thrive during times when cool season grasses are dormant.
+In fact, the idea of this approach comes from our observations of seasonal drought that leaves most lawns brown during the summer.
+With the Mowable Meadow we embrace cool season grasses that undergo summer dormancy and look towards more drought tolerant wildflowers to provide the main source of green and flowers during this time.

 Mowing

-Mowing the mowable meadow offers some nuance.
-An area can be left unmowed until the fall part of the season, for a more traditional taller meadow grass aethetic (typically ~2 feet tall).
-Alterntaively the grass can be mowed up until June to keep the grass heights short and allow the flowers to be more visually dominant in the summer.
-With both a fall cut back of the entire space is recommended to reset growth for the following season.
+Mowing the Mowable Meadow offers some options; keep it unmowed until the fall for a taller meadow grass aesthetic (typically ~2 feet tall), or mow it up until June to keep the grass height short, which in turn allows the flowers to be more visually dominant in the summer.
+With both options, a fall cutback of the entire space is recommended to reset growth for the following season.

 Over Seeding

-Due to the nature of the growth charatericstis of some cool season turf grasses, an annual overseeding of more wildflowers in the fall is recomended to continue the work of establishing more flowers in the space.
+Due to the growth characteristics of most cool season turf grasses, we recommend an annual overseeding of wildflowers in the fall to continue the work of establishing more flowers in the space.
 We perform this typically during our aeration service as the seed can be deposited in the holes made from aeration.

 Flowering Lawn